pentagramswheel/libra/README.md

 #### Graduate

-A class which graduates a user from LaunchPoint, processing the command `lpgrad`, granting the associated roles.
+A class which graduates a user in an area within MIT, processing the command `lp/io grad`, granting the associated roles.

 ###### Instance Variables
 1. `Role lpRole` - an object representation of the 'LaunchPoint' role.